mrobith95/mr-mt5-arima/README.md

 ### Online ARIMA fitting
 You can also fit an ARIMA model each time a new candle show up by running `core-arima-pretrain.py` instead.
 The way it's forecast shown is similar with `core-arima-pretrain.py`, but it is slower due to parameter tuning.

-## Disclaimer
-The forecast generated from this project are for informational purposes only and should not be considered financial advice.